ULHPC/tutorials/advanced/MATLAB/README.md

 ## Prerequisites

-As part of this tutorial two example scripts have been developed and you will need to download them, along with their dependencies, before following the instructions in the next sections:
+As part of this tutorial two Matlab example scripts have been developed and you will need to download them, along with their dependencies, before following the instructions in the next sections:

         (gaia-frontend)$> mkdir ~/matlab-tutorial